tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01A-notes.md

 ## IX.
 Homework
 - Get a GitHub account (if you don't have one already), and go through the tutorial above.
 - Set up a repository *for this course* in your account, named *IGME230* or something similar, and put a link to it in the comments field of the myCourses "GitHub Accounts" dropbox.
 This should be a public repository (otherwise the link won't work).
-- Create a `230` folder on `banjo.rit.edu` - put it in your `www` folder and be sure that the permission are set so that it is web viewable.
+- Create a `230` folder on `banjo.rit.edu` - put it in your `www` folder and be sure that the permissions are set so that it is web viewable.

 ## X. Any time left?
 - If there is time left today, let's head to the notes for our next class meeting -  [Week-01B-notes.md](Week-01B-notes.md) - and do a little bit of HTML & FTP review!